zaphodb2002/how-to-adult/Build a Rally Car.md

 modified: NaN
 ---

-#available #fun
+ #fun
 # Things to Do

-- [ ] New Mission: Create the first mission for this quest 🥄1 ➕ 2023-04-11
+- [ ] New Mission: Create the first mission for this quest #bureaucracy 🥄+1 ➕ 2023-04-11
 # Summary
 campaign:: [07 - Self Sufficiency](./07%20-%20Self%20Sufficiency.md)
 aspect:: [03 - Automotive](./03%20-%20Automotive.md)